erikdubois/Ultimate-Linux-Mint-18-Xfce/README.md

 This is an exercise in changing the directories from scalable/... to 22x22/...

-Super Ultra Flat Numix Remix will be updated not the Yltra Flat icon set.
+Surfn will be updated not the Yltra Flat icon set.

 For ease of installation I use the script